-MEMORANDUM OF UNDERSTANDING BETWEEN FOOTHILL-DE ANZA COMMUNITY COLLEGE DISTRICT AND THE PARTICIPATING UNIONS OF THE JOINT LABOR MANAGEMENT COUNCIL ("JLMBC") COMPOSED AS FOLLOWS: ASSOCIATION OF CLASSIFIED EMPLOYEES, CALIFORNIA SCHOOL EMPLOYEES ASSOCIATION, FACULTY ASSOCIATION, OPERATING ENGINEERS LOCAL 3, AND TEAMSTERS
+MEMORANDUM OF UNDERSTANDING BETWEEN FOOTHILL-DE ANZA COMMUNITY COLLEGE DISTRICT AND

+THE PARTICIPATING UNIONS OF THE JOINT LABOR MANAGEMENT COUNCIL

+("JLMBC") COMPOSED AS FOLLOWS:

+ASSOCIATION OF CLASSIFIED EMPLOYEES,

+CALIFORNIA SCHOOL EMPLOYEES ASSOCIATION,

+FACULTY ASSOCIATION,

+POLICE OFFICERS ASSOCIATION,

+AND TEAMSTERS

-This Memorandum of Understanding is entered into by and between the Foothill-De Anza Community College District (District) and the following Unions: the Association of Classified Employees (ACE), the California School Employees Association (CSEA), the Faculty Association (FA), the Operating Engineers Local 3 (OE3), and the Teamsters.
+This Memorandum of Understanding is entered into by and between the Foothill-De Anza Community College District (District) and the following Unions: the Association of Classified Employees (ACE), the California School Employees Association (CSEA), the Faculty Association (FA), the Police Officers Association (POA), and the Teamsters.

-The parties agree that the following provisions, described in Sections I through VIII, shall constitute an agreement between the Unions and the District on the topic of Paid Benefits.
-The provisions of this agreement are subject to ratification by members of the bargaining units where required and approval by the Board itself.
+The parties agree that the following provisions, described in Sections I through VIII, shall constitute an agreement between the Unions and the District on the topic of Paid Benefits for 2019.
+The provisions of this agreement are subject to ratification by members of the bargaining units, where required, and approval by the Board itself.